Misael812/Lab3/progress.md

 ### Activity 2

-1. Write a unit test for the thread code.
-Remember to separate functionality from execution context concerns, timing, and looping.
+~~1.
+Write a unit test for the thread code.
+Remember to separate functionality from execution context concerns, timing, and looping.~~
-2. You'll need to make some modifications to the code.
-Hints:
-    1. You don't need to test execution in a thread, but you should test the behavior of the lock and the side effect.
-    2. k_semaphore_take includes a timeout on waiting for the semaphore.
-    3. k_semaphore_take returns a status code, don't forget to check it.
-3. Don't forget to commit as you go.
+~~2.
+You'll need to make some modifications to the code.
+Hints:~~ ~~    1.
+You don't need to test execution in a thread, but you should test the behavior of the lock and the side effect.~~ ~~    2. k_semaphore_take includes a timeout on waiting for the semaphore.~~ ~~    3. k_semaphore_take returns a status code, don't forget to check it.~~ ~~3.
+Don't forget to commit as you go.~~

 ### Activity 3